GPTP-workshop/gptp-workshop.github.io/accommodations.md

 East Lansing, MI 48824
 {: .address}

-_Relatively_ close .
+_Relatively_ close.
 Discount details available on the lodging channel of slack.

 ## Other Hotels